lordaake/lordaake/README.md

 Here are some of the projects I've worked on:

 - [Project 1 (GitHub Repository)](https://github.com/lordaake/Gamehub-website): My first website ever.
-A website that should resemble a shop.
+Gamehub.
+A website that should resemble a shop for Playbox games.
   - [Live Demo](https://gamehub-87.netlify.app/)

 - [Project 2 (GitHub Repository)](https://github.com/lordaake/Semester-Project-Finished): Community Science Museum.
 My second website ever.
 It should resemble a science museum website.